flynn/flynn/README.md

 ## Writing New Backends

-A new backing store can be implemented for `discoverd` in Go by implemeting the `DiscoveryBackend` interface:
+A new backing store can be implemented for `discoverd` in Go by implementing the `DiscoveryBackend` interface:

 ```
 type DiscoveryBackend interface {